 Letters cover everything from love to war, finances to religion, child rearing to grave site planning.
 Letters offer wisdom and foolery, sincerity and pretense, affection and dislike.
 Letters offer connection between writer and reader.
 Letters are a unique window into the human experience.
 But letters, while not “dead”, are most definitely an endangered species.

-In my upcoming book, still untitled (any ideas, anyone?), coming out in November from Simon and Schuster, I will explore the fascinating aspects of letters — everything from the cloak of privacy to the singularity (no letter is like any other), and including their use as medium for advice, love, and immortality.
+In my upcoming book, Signed, Sealed, Delivered, coming out in April 2014 from Simon and Schuster, I will explore the fascinating aspects of letters — everything from the cloak of privacy to the singularity (no letter is like any other), and including their use as medium for advice, love, and immortality.
 I have read through letters from the Ancient Eygptians to modern day correspondents, and I find letters to be important in every age, not only for the words shared and effort taken, but as proof of existence, manifestation of affection (or esteem or love), and for the circle of experience created, between one person and another.

 Do I hope for a resurgence of letter writing, and a staving off of the extinction of written correspondence?
 Maybe, just maybe — if I can make a solid enough case that letter writing is one of our most beautiful and powerful means of connection, remembrance, and resilience.